Chasing1020/Chasing1020.github.io/post/database/database-systems/index.md

 There are potential schedules that are serializable but would not be allowed by 2PL.

-→Locking limits concurrency.
+-  Locking limits concurrency.

 Dirty reads Solution: **Strong Strict 2PL (aka Rigorous 2PL)**

-A schedule is **strict** if a value written by a txnis not read or overwritten by other txnsuntil that txnfinishes.
+A schedule is **strict** if a value written by a transactions is not read or overwritten by other transactions suntil that transactions finishes.

 Advantages:

-→Does not incur cascading aborts.
+-  Does not incur cascading aborts.

-→Aborted txnscan be undone by just restoring original values of modified tuples.
+-  Aborted transactions scan be undone by just restoring original values of modified tuples.

 >   Dead Lock Solution

 Deadlocks Solution: **Detection** or **Prevention**

-The DBMS creates a **waits-for** graph to keep track of what locks each txn is waiting to acquire:
+The DBMS creates a **waits-for** graph to keep track of what locks each transactions is waiting to acquire:

-→Nodes are transactions
+-  Nodes are transactions

-→Edge from $T_i$ to $T_j$ if $T_i$ is waiting for $T_j$ to release a lock.
+-  Edge from $T_i$ to $T_j$ if $T_i$ is waiting for $T_j$ to release a lock.

 The system periodically checks for cycles in **waits-for** graph and then decides how to break it.

-When the DBMS detects a deadlock, it will select a "victim" txn to rollback to break the cycle.
+When the DBMS detects a deadlock, it will select a "victim" transactions to rollback to break the cycle.

-The victim txn will either restart or abort(more common) depending on how it was invoked.
+The victim transactions will either restart or abort(more common) depending on how it was invoked.

-There is a trade-off between the frequency of checking for deadlocks and how long txns have to wait before deadlocks are broken.
+There is a trade-off between the frequency of checking for deadlocks and how long transactions have to wait before deadlocks are broken.

-When a txn tries to acquire a lock that is held by another txn, the DBMS kills one of them to prevent a deadlock.
+When a transactions tries to acquire a lock that is held by another transactions , the DBMS kills one of them to prevent a deadlock.

 This approach does not require a waits-for graph or detection algorithm.